hypham97/tech-assignment/README.md

 ## ⚙️ CI/CD

 The pipelines are meant to check that the build is suitable, and once that is the case, it will deploy the infrastructure to GCP.
-The backend of choice where the state file is stored is Terraform Cloud, which is integrated in the pipelines.
+The backend of choice where the state file is stored is Google Cloud, which is integrated in the pipelines.
 There's no Python linter unfortunately since it's dependency-free.

 The pipelines are set up using [GitHub Actions](https://github.com/features/actions) and are located in `.github/workflows/`.